rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-The +quietly+ method addresses the common use case where you want to silence STDOUT and STDERR, even in subprocesses:
+The `quietly` method addresses the common use case where you want to silence STDOUT and STDERR, even in subprocesses:

 ```ruby
 quietly { system 'bundle install' }